S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Proposed Mars Imagery Segmentation Dataset

 \end{itemize}

 Martian surface condition is complicated due to the harsh and volatile Martian environment.
 The terrain types can mix and overlap with each other and it becomes hard for humans to distinguish the correct categories clearly.
-Considering the situation, we apply sparse labeling, which ensures that only the pixels with enough human confidence are labeled.
-The overall annotation priority is in a coarse-to-fine manner, which means we label each image in order of object size.
-In addition, the trace left by rover will be assigned a higher priority since its appearance is relatively infrequent.

-As for the annotating process, the annotation rules are discussed more than ten times and take each annotator's feedback into account to keep consistency and preciseness.
+Considering the situation, we apply \textit{sparse labeling}, \ie, only the pixels with enough human confidence are labeled.
+The overall annotation priority is in a coarse-to-fine manner, which means we label each image in order of object size, and the total pixel annotation ratio is 48.9\%.
+As for the annotating process, the annotation rules are discussed more than ten times to keep consistency and preciseness.
 Each annotation result passes more than two turns of quality inspections.
-Annotation work is carried out by a professional team, 90\% of the annotators have been engaged in such annotation work more than six times, and the annotators are experienced.
-The age distribution of the annotators ranges from 18 to 37 years old, with an average age of about 24 years old.
+Annotation work is carried out by a professional team, where 90\% of the annotators have been engaged in such annotation work more than six times.
 The annotation time of each terrain image is about 30 minutes.